nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 the benefits of a graphical user interface (GUI).

 This user guide contains in-depth information which can help new users learn all the features of ModtRekt.
-If you are an experienced user, the a command summary at the bottom can get you up to speed.
+If you are an experienced user, the command summary at the bottom can get you up to speed.

 ## Quick Start